 After you’ve gone over those questions, you’ll have defined what your freelance business is all about and the direction you would ideally like to go in.
 You’ll even be able to know at this point which places you should do the majority of your marketing.
 That is a big step!
 You’ve been able to sift through the tough stuff so that you’re now able to connect directly with people who fit your ideal client persona.

 So: what’s next?
 Even though you’re now hanging out where your ideal client hangs out, you probably won’t have much success if you just reach out to that person and tell them they should hire you.
 That’s not really much of a strategy for getting freelance clients.
 Cold-calling rarely works, and to be honest it doesn’t feel that great to do it, either.

-We get into this in more detail in my Set Yourself Up For Freelancing Success e-course (there’s an entire module on how to find clients and market your business in the program!), but if you want the basics, here is a sample day-by-day breakdown for how you can go about getting that first client so you can start building your portfolio and set your freelancing business up for success:
+We’ll get into this in more detail in Pitching Clients 101, but if you want the basics, here is a sample day-by-day breakdown for how you can go about getting that first client so you can start building your portfolio and set your freelancing business up for success: